 Let me explain.

-Why we need to build customer empathy
+Why do you need to build customer empathy?

 Today’s crazy-busy customers are wary of sales pitches, cold emails, and hype-filled messages.
 The result?
 They tune them out.